necibeahat/Part-of-Speech-Tagger/README.md

  - treat (VB) - Verb, base form
  - lung (NN) - Noun, singular (functioning as an adjective here, known as a noun adjunct)
  - cancer (NN) - Noun, singular

+PoS taggers are powerful tools.
+By understanding the gramatical structure of a text, we can improve the search relevance as we will take into account the context of queries.
+In question and answering systems, the gramatical structure of the question can give us a better extraction of answer from the knowledge base.

+One statistical method that shows promising results in tagging new text accurately is Hidden Markov Model (HMM).
+This notebook implement HMM for PoS and evaluates model acuracy in comparison to tagging words based on how frequently they have been tagged with a certain word class.

 ## Why do we need it?
 Let's look at the big picture.
 Why do we want to know the word class of text?
 We don't worry about whether a word is a noun or an adjective when we speak.
 This is because our brains tag words automatically.
 So when a friend says, "It’s an interesting book," we naturally think of a book 📚, and not a holiday they might be going to.